kubos/kubos/docs/evented-control/index.rst

 The ECP is not a generic messaging system.
 It is used to communicate domain-specific predefined messages related to common flight tasks.
-It is intended to link sensor elements (GPS, IMU, Star Tracker, etc.) with logic and control elements (Orientataion, Camera Control, Downlink Control, etc.) to allow the latter to be programmed in an event oriented fashion.
+It is intended to link sensor elements (GPS, IMU, Star Tracker, etc.) with logic and control elements (Orientation, Camera Control, Downlink Control, etc.) to allow the latter to be programmed in an event oriented fashion.